Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Reinforcement Learning Solution Approaches

-In order to solve this 2-SIP model, we implement a branch-and-cut procedure, similar to the one of the deterministic ILP model, with a dynamic separation of the generalized subtour elimination constraints \eqref{eq:subtour_ILP}.
+In order to solve this 2-SIP model, we implement a branch-and-cut procedure, similar to the one of the deterministic ILP model, with a dynamic separation of GSECs \eqref{eq:subtour_ILP}.
+If at least one request is included in such obtained route 0, then a TSP is solved over all requests included to determine the best sequence formed by arcs $x^e_{ij}$, $i, j \in N_e^{known}\cup\{0\}$.